 IRM Short Volume

-Iron Mountain Incorporated (IRM) operates in the Real Estate sector, specifically the REIT - Specialty industry, with a market capitalization near $37.52B, listed on NYSE, employing roughly 28,850 people, carrying a beta of 1.23 to the broader market.
-Iron Mountain Incorporated (NYSE: IRM), founded in 1951, is the global leader for storage and information management services.
+Iron Mountain Incorporated (IRM) operates in the Real Estate sector, specifically the REIT - Specialty industry, with a market capitalization near $39.40B, listed on NYSE, employing roughly 28,850 people, carrying a beta of 1.22 to the broader market.
+Established in 1951, Iron Mountain Incorporated (NYSE: IRM) has become the world's foremost authority in storage and information management solutions.
 Led by William L. Meaney, public since 1996-02-01.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.